Support Candace Bowers

 As many of you know, I’ve suffered from headaches and dizzy spells for years.
 In 2014 I went to my eye doctor for a routine checkup.
 I told them that I was having some vision problems in my right eye so they decided to run some tests.
 The tests showed that I had a small cataract in my right eye but the doctor decided that it wasn’t bad enough to remove.

-With the doctor’s recommendations, I underwent a series of 16 radiation treatments to my head in November and December of 2015.
+With the doctor’s recommendations, I underwent a series of 16 radiation treatments to my head.
 My eyesight improved slightly but I was still experiencing headaches and dizziness.
 In April 2016 I then had cataract surgery.
 Again, my eyesight improved, but only slightly.
-Through all of this, I have had to quit my job and I am unable to drive.
-I continue to suffer daily headaches and dizziness.
-My legs and arms are weak and I’m not able to do much work around the house.
-Sometimes I need help walking or even getting out of a chair.
+Through all of this, I had to quit my job and I am unable to drive.
+I continued to suffer daily headaches and dizziness.

-Hyperbaric Oxygen Therapy for my condition is only $150 per treatment at Sara’s Garden (as opposed to$1,500-2,500 per treatment at a hospital).
+Hyperbaric Oxygen Therapy for my condition is only $150 per treatment at Sara’s Garden (as opposed to $1,500-2,500 per treatment at a hospital).
 Unfortunately, in the United States insurance companies do not recognize HBOT as being therapeutic for the treatment of cancer and will therefore not cover the cost of the treatments even though it is widely recognized as a crucial tool in helping someone recover from the ravaging effects of cancer treatments (such as chemotherapy and radiation).
-Since our plan is for me to receive at least 40 HBOT treatments that cost adds up quickly.
+As inexpensive as the per treatment HBOT cost is at Sara’s Garden, it sure adds up quickly.
 We could really use your help!